 It usually involves goal-driven investments, for example in social housing projects to alleviate homelessness, or windfarms to promote clean energy.

-Impact investing arguably has the clearest definition, as laid out by the Global Impact Investing Network (GIIN).
+An impact approach arguably has the clearest definition, as laid out by the Global Impact Investing Network (GIIN).
 The GIIN definition is:

 ‘Impact investments are investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return.
 Impact investments can be made in both emerging and developed markets, and target a range of returns from below market to market rate, depending on investors’ strategic goals .’